It’s easy to get overwhelmed when planning your UK trip to the coast; this article will help you.

-Often an overlooked option is holiday parks, these have some of the best coastal locations available and although not suited to many are a great option with companies like Haven offering 37 holiday parks dotted around the Great British coastline, 18 of which also offer touring pitches.
+Often an overlooked option is holiday parks.
+Although not suited to many, these have some of the best coastal locations available and are a great option.
+Companies like Haven offer 37-holiday parks dotted around the Great British coastline, 18 of which also provide touring pitches.

 Step 6 – Book attractions, activities & places to eat

-Once you have your itinerary planned I recommend checking if the attractions and activities require advance booking or not.
-In peak periods popular attractions can restrict entry making booking essential but even if not essential often advanced tickets can enable you to skip any queuing.
+Once you have your itinerary planned, I recommend checking if the attractions and activities require booking or not.
+In peak periods, popular attractions can restrict entry, making booking essential, but even if not essential often, advanced tickets can enable you to skip any queuing.

 A couple of goto memberships in the UK are the National Trust and English Heritage charities.

 National Trust manages gardens, parks, cafés, shops, many houses and over 780 miles of coastline.
-You can pay single on the day entry but an affordable option when visiting more than one location is National Trust membership that gives unlimited access to all locations like the below St Michael’s Mount in Cornwall.
+You can pay single on-the-day entry, but an affordable option when visiting more than one location is a National Trust membership which gives unlimited access to all places like the below St Michael’s Mount in Cornwall.

 The English Heritage membership is similar and entitles unlimited access to more than 400 historic buildings, monuments, world-famous prehistoric sites, castles and Roman forts.

-It is also worth searching for discounts as well, either online or to visit the local Tourist Information Office in the town you are visiting as often they have newsletters with discounts vouchers.
+It is also worth searching for discounts, either online or to visit the local Tourist Information Office in the town you are visiting as often they have newsletters with discount vouchers.

-And now, everything comes together, it’s time to go on your trip and have fun!
+And now, everything has come together, and it’s time to go on your trip and have fun!

 Trust your planning, follow your instincts, and you’ll have the trip of a lifetime.

-If you have any specific questions about the UK coast, want to discuss your itinerary or simply want to chat why not join us on our Facebook page.
+If you have any specific questions about the UK coast, want to discuss your itinerary or want to chat, why not join us on our Facebook page.

 Here we list some useful links relevant to planning your trip.